 Everest Base Camp Climate

-Everest base camp trek is the most challenging adventure the earth has to offer.
-It attracts those interesting to test their own skills and endurance as it involves physical, mental and emotional tests.
+Everest Base Camp Trekking is the most challenging adventure the earth has to offer.
+It attracts those interesting to test their own skills and endurance as it involves physical, mental, and emotional tests.

 Mount Everest lies 28 north of the equator and is dependent upon a common northern half of the globe occasional example.
 It lies at the edge of the impact of the Indian Monsoon which carries dampness and mists from June to September.
 The cool months are December/January and the best traveling is between these two seasons .during March to May and October to November, when the environment is moderate.